 As the show goes on, we see Djarin assuring Baby Yoda’s safety.
 He makes sure he eats, remember the soup, he wants the child to grow in peace.

 In Episode Six “The Prisoner” Mando assures that the baby can be safely locked in his ship, save from his “friends” and the droid.
-Which at first Baby Yoda doesn’t understand but in the end, when he was almost killed by the droid he returns to his secret place where Mando had left him.
+At first Baby Yoda doesn’t understand but in the end, when he was almost killed by the droid he returns to his secret place where Mando had left him.

 We see Din Djarin suffering and wondering what he must do.
 He is not the masculine character that knows everything and has no doubts and acts like a machine.
 He is a human being.

 Let’s go to the last episode, Chapter Eight “Redemption”.
 Here we see once more that our hero can die, Mando is not immortal, he is not the conventional man who cannot show pain and weakness.
-He is almost dying after fighting against Moff Gideon and his army, aside with Cara Dune and Greff Karga.
-Din Djarin words to Cara are: “You make sure the child is safe… You tell them the foundling was in my protection and they would help you…” Mando is passing away but he cares for Baby Yoda’s safety even in that moment.
+He is almost dying after fighting against Moff Gideon and his army, aside from Cara Dune and Greff Karga.
+Din Djarin words to Cara are: “You make sure the child is safe… You tell them the foundling was in my protection and they would help you…” Mando is passing away but he cares for Baby Yoda’s safety even at that moment.
 Then he asks Cara to let him have the warrior’s death.
 A perfectly balanced character.
 Despite his will, he is not even able to move, Baby Yoda saves them all.

 We know that the Mandalorians care about children because Din Djarin himself was saved by them when he was a child.
 And he becomes Baby Yoda’s father, the armourer confirms these words: “A founding is on your care.
 By Creed until is of age or reunited with his own kind, you are as its father“.
 But it is incredible how Djarin’s concern for the Child’s safety is strongly developed during the series, even before those words, which show us how this character breaks from the stereotyped conventional masculine hero.

 It is more remarkable that Cara Dune has not so many maternal feelings like the ones Mando has towards Baby Yoda.
-Something that any stereotyped show might have presented, a woman taking care of a child.
+Something that any stereotyped show might have presented, is a woman taking care of a child.
 But here is the other way around, a man takes the task of taking care of a baby rather than a woman.
 An example is seen when the IG droid gave her the child she says: “Hang on.
 I don’t do the baby thing”.
 She does not interact so much with Baby Yoda.
 But because it is a choice, Mando chooses to take care of the Child, Cara is also allowed to choose not to care about Baby Yoda.

 In The Mandalorian, we see our hero Din Djarin fighting in a very badass way, which is the conventional representation of men in action films.